 In southern Africa ASA work with ICORP, an independent South Africa- based anti poaching group that are making a huge difference with a very dangerous but crucial role.
 ICORP is a small dedicated group with very little equipment.

-Real Africa has committed to pay for Stage 1 funding of an anti-poaching dog.
+In 2016/17 Real Africa committed to pay for Stage 1 funding of an anti-poaching dog.

 Stage one costs £6,500 per dog and covers purchase of puppy, inoculations, food and training for one year consisting of foundation training in search, tracking and bite work.

-Rob and family went to visit Vaala during their holiday in Italy, meeting the pup at just a few weeks old.
-We have all been glued to her progress ever since and are delighted to hear that she has now safely made the journey from Rome to Harare in Zimbabwe where she will begin training as an operational anti-poaching dog.
+Rob and family went to visit the new recruit, Vaala, during their holiday in Italy, meeting the pup at just a few weeks old.
+We have all been glued to her progress ever since and are delighted to report that having made her journey safely from Rome to Harare in Zimbabwe she is now working as an operational anti-poaching dog in Save Valley.